-HM Revenue & Customs (HMRC) does not tax seasonal gifts to staff, such as a turkey, an ‘ordinary’ bottle of wine or a box of chocolates, so long as the cost is less than £50 a head (a trivial benefit).
+HMRC does not tax seasonal gifts to staff, such as a turkey, an ‘ordinary’ bottle of wine or a box of chocolates, so long as the cost is less than £50 a head (a trivial benefit).
 Gifts worth more than this, such as an expensive hamper or a case of wine, may have to be reported on the employee’s P11D, or included in a PSA.

 Where an employer provides employees with immunisations against seasonal flu (“flu jabs”), the benefit should be treated as trivial and not reportable.
-The same might be the case with a Covid Vaccine, should there be one.

 There must also be no contractual entitlement to a gift, and it cannot be given as a reward.
 But just because a gift is given each year, or is given to all staff, doesn’t mean the employee has a contractual right to it.

 Cash vouchers given to employees are taxable in full in the same way as ordinary earnings.
 The face value of the voucher, regardless of the cost to the employer, has to be accounted for via PAYE.

 Non-cash vouchers can benefit from the trivial benefit rules, so employees could be given a store voucher, for example, that does not exceed the £50 limit.
 Previously, non-cash vouchers had to be reported on the P11D, or included in a PSA.